Badara Badji

-Badara Badji (born 24 February 1994) is a Senegalese professional footballer who plays for Inđija.
+Badara Badji (born 24 February 1994) is a Senegalese professional footballer who last played for Inđija.

 He had stints with ASC Yeggo, Dinamo Zagreb B, Odisha, Mladost Lučani, Inđija, Zvijezda 09 and Tuzla City, and has also represented the Senegal national team.

 Club career

 Early career

 Badji was born in Dakar, Senegal.
 He played in his home country with ASC Yeggo in the 2013 and 2013–14 Senegal Premier League.
 He came to Yeggo from the Académie Mawade Wade.